Keladi Chennamma: Reign

+War with Mysore

+Chikkadeva Raja, the ruler of Mysore, launched a campaign in which he conquered several territories in the north of Mysore, including Chikkatottagere, Magadi, Laddagiri, Kadur, Virannedurga, Channarayadurga, Bijjavara, Gunduma ledurga, and Bhutipura, all of which were part of the Ikkeri kingdom.
+This expansion posed a significant threat to Maratha interests in Karnataka.
+However, the Ikkeri kingdom, under the regency of Queen Chennamma who ruled on behalf of her adopted minor son Basava Raja, mounted a formidable defense.
+The Ikkeri forces successfully defeated the Mysore army at Vasudhare and reclaimed the territories of Kadur, Banavara, Hassan, and Belur, thereby bolstering their defenses against further incursions by Chikkadeva Raja.

 Attack by Aurangazeb

 She provided shelter to Rajaram Chhatrapati, son of Shivaji who was fleeing from the Mughal emperor Aurangzeb after a meeting with her cabinet and treated Rajaram with respect, but Aurangazeb attacked Keladi.
-In the battle that followed, Keladi Chennamma fought off the Mughal threat to her kingdom and the battle with Mughals ended in a treaty.
-A subordinate of Keladi Kingdom, Sadasiva of Swadi also helped Rajaram through a loan.
+Aurangzeb sent Jan Nisar Khan to attack her kingdom.
+Conflict Between Aurangzeb and Chenamma ended with a treaty.
 Keladi kingdom was probably the last to lose autonomy to Mysore rulers and subsequently to British.
 Her cabinet was headed by Timmanna Naik, who was the descendant of a commander of Vijayanagara.

 Legacy

 She is considered as the epitome of the Kannada women's valor along with Belwadi Mallamma, Rani Abbakka, Onake Obavva and Kittur Chennamma.

+Chennamma built a fort on the hill, and later the town was renamed Channagiri, after her.

 Chennamma was known to be a very virtuous and pious woman, and a pragmatic administrator of her times.